pisanorg/Student-Git-Docs/git-guide/branch-merge.md

 Branching is an action that is used in Git to maintain multiple versions of a codebase at the same time.
 A common way that it's used is to maintain a "stable" version of the codebase, typically in `master`, and work on new features in their own branches.

 This is nice to have, for example if you are working on functionality that may be breaking, you can maintain a backed-up copy of working code in case something goes wrong, but without the need to have commented-out code.
+In addition, multiple developers making changes to the same set of files at the same time doesn't work.
+By using branches, each developer can maintain their own version of the codebase to work on.

 As long as you don't have uncommitted changes, Git will let you switch branches at anytime.
 This is called "checking out" a branch.